Video-based and self-directed, The One Year Adventure Novel curriculum is easy to use as a home school student.

 If you need to place your order as a purchase order, please see the first section under Charter Schools, directly below.

-Cover Story Writing and The One Year Adventure Novel are both published by Clear Water Press.
+Cover Story, Byline, and The One Year Adventure Novel are both published by Clear Water Press.
 If you are not sure if we are an approved vendor, please check to see if we are already on the approved vendor list under one of these other names.

 If we have not yet been considered as a potential vendor, contact your educational representative, who can then contact us directly about becoming an approved vendor.